 Diapers – It goes without saying that the baby needs diapers and wipes.
 Bring enough of them and some spares.
 I tend to have 10 diapers for long-haul flights including times to get to and from the airport.

 Bibs – It goes without saying that your baby needs a bib, whether they eat solids or not yet.
-For milk, we really used whatever came our way, but for food, these ones were the only ones that survived cleaning, machine washing and caught food in the pouch.
+For milk, we really used whatever came our way, but for food, these ones were the only ones that survived cleaning, machine washing and catching food in the pouch.

 Baby snacks – If your bub is old enough to eat, he will want snacks.
 Now, if you’re flying into the US you often cannot bring any berries and other small fruits, but teething waffles are always a good idea.
 The baby takes longer to work on them then on simple crunchies, so he’s occupied for longer periods of time.